-Caught in rough seas off the coast of Luzon in the Philippines on a stormy night in December 1915, the U.S.S.
-Wilmington rolled 61 degrees, dangerously close to the point where she might capsize.
-Having survived the worst of the many dramatic rolls it would experience over the course of its forty-eight years in service, the naval vessel safely arrived in Manila the next day, completing its three-day passage from Hong Kong.
-The Wilmington was part of the U.S. Asiatic Squadron, charged with defending the Philippines and with upholding the American Open Door Policy in China.
-While there were many hazards in this mission, typhoons posed one of the greatest threats to the Navy’s light-draft gunboats as they steamed from port to port establishing an authoritative presence in Asia by “showing the flag.”
+Caught in a storm off the coast of Luzon in the Philippines on a night in December 1915, the U.S.S.
+Wilmington rolled 61 degrees, dangerously close to the point where she would capsize.
+It was the worst of the dramatic rolls she would experience in forty-eight years of service.
+The naval vessel safely arrived in Manila the next day, completing its three-day passage from Hong Kong.
+The Wilmington was part of the U.S. Asiatic Squadron, charged with defending the Philippines and with upholding the Open Door Policy in China.
+While there were many hazards in this mission, typhoons posed one of the greatest threats to the American light-draft gunboats as they sailed from port to port, establishing an authoritative presence in Asia by “showing the flag.”

 Eighteen menus from the Wilmington reveal the rituals and rhythm of this Squadron in the early twentieth century.
 It may seem surprising that these menus survived, however, the so-called “China Sailors” and “China Marines” were avid scrap-bookers, saving ephemera from the shops, bars and restaurants they frequented.1 In addition to photographs, they filled the pages with a colorful array of pin-ups, beer bottle labels, newspaper clippings, and business cards from their favorite “working women.”
 Although the menus from their holiday dinners may not be the most titillating of these mementos, they provide historical evidence of naval foodways and customs, while serving as a chronology of American military involvement in China.